pa1rus/AlienRaceAssimilation/README.md

-# CPlatformer
+# Alien Race: Assimilation
-Simple multiplayer platformer game made in C with raylib library
+Space themed racing game made for Game Jam using C and raylib